rickosborne/blackwater/_guide/350-poisons.md

 $50/dose.
 LC1.

 ### Curare:
 A follow-up blood agent, curare is is made from crushing and boiling down the leaves of certain uncommon tropical flowers, until a thick brown paste remains.
 Curare has an on-set time of 3d seconds and recurs every 1d seconds for 2d cycles.
 The victim must make a HT-2 roll to avoid paralysis.
-The paralysis typically starts in the extremities and works its way towards the body.  (roll randomly on the table below)
+The paralysis typically starts in the extremities and works its way towards the body.
+(Roll randomly on the table below)

 **Curare Paralysis Progression**
 |Roll| First Location | Second Location | Third Location | Fourth Location | Fifth Location |
 |---|---|---|---|---|---|